January 7, 2021

 Students who have access to a personal device are being asked to use their own device for learning.
 This will enable schools to work with other students who do not have access to devices to provide support.

-Every student will be assigned a device by the homeroom teacher and it will remain in their classroom
+Every student will be assigned a device by the homeroom teacher and it will remain in their classroom or on the charging cart

 If a student is not able to access the internet while learning away from class, teachers will work with students to ensure they are able to complete their work in other ways.